jaiarobotics/jaiabot/src/doc/markdown/page02_change_log.md

 This following sections note the changes in each release version of jaiabot.

+### 1.1.0

+* New ramping logic that makes the motor ramping smoother
+* New ability to send forward and reserve start motor speeds from the bounds file (/etc/jaiabot)
+* Added boiler code for arduino version control

 ### 1.0.4

 * Fixed missing requirements file for web and plot applications.